cairo-book/starknet-agent/README.md

      }
      ```

-5. Copy the `sample.config.toml` file to a `config.toml`.
-For Docker setups, you need only fill in the following fields:
+5. Inside the packages/backend package, copy the `sample.config.toml` file to a `config.toml`.
+For development setups, you need only fill in the following fields:

    - `OPENAI`: Your OpenAI API key. **You only need to fill this if you wish to use OpenAI's models**.
    - `ANTHROPIC`: Your Anthropic API key. **You only need to fill this if you wish to use Anthropic models**.